websockets/ws/doc/ws.md

 - `request` {http.IncomingMessage} The client HTTP GET request.

 The returned value sets the value of the `Sec-WebSocket-Protocol` header in the HTTP 101 response.
-If returned value is `false` the header is not added in the response.
+If returned value is `false`, the header is not added in the response.

-If `handleProtocols` is not set then the first of the client's requested subprotocols is used.
+If `handleProtocols` is not set, then the first of the client's requested subprotocols is used.

 `perMessageDeflate` can be used to control the behavior of [permessage-deflate extension][permessage-deflate].
 The extension is disabled when `false` (default value).
-If an object is provided then that is extension parameters:
+If an object is provided, then that is extension parameters:

 - `serverNoContextTakeover` {Boolean} Whether to use context takeover or not.
 - `clientNoContextTakeover` {Boolean} Acknowledge disabling of client context